mmomtchev/mmomtchev/README.md

 * [EDCarnage](https://github.com/mmomtchev/EDCarnage) - an [Electron](https://www.electronjs.org/) tool for tracking stacked massacre missions in [Elite: Dangerous](https://www.elitedangerous.com/)

+---

 You can also check my Medium articles here: <https://mmomtchev.medium.com/>

 Besides writing software, I have been trying, for almost 10 years now, to create a video as stunningly beautiful as [this one](https://www.youtube.com/watch?v=a71bZ1YG68U) that I saw when I started [paragliding](https://github.com/mmomtchev/mmomtchev/blob/master/AERIAL_SPORTS.md).
 I have come [a long way](https://www.youtube.com/user/momtchev) since I started in [2012](https://www.youtube.com/watch?v=fzTU611kfrw).

 I am also the creator and the maintainer of <https://www.velivole.fr> (French) and <https://www.meteo.guru> (English), the leading free soaring weather site in Europe and the author and maintainer of <https://isitplausible.com>.
 You can see an overview of velivole/meteo.guru [here](https://raw.githubusercontent.com/mmomtchev/mmomtchev/master/velivole.fr-Architecture-Overview.svg) and explore its API [here](https://www.velivole.fr/apidoc/).

-I am a huge fan of blue water sailing.
+I also used to spent lots of time doing blue water sailing before my affair spiraled out of control.

 I am an active member of the French Paragliding and Hang-gliding Federation <https://www.ffvl.fr> and (currently) an inactive member of the French Sailing Federation <https://www.ffvoile.fr>.